-Infantile hemangiomas, which occur in 4-12% of infants, are the most frequent type of benign tumor in this age group. ^{1,2} PHACES syndrome (posterior fossa malformations, hemangioma, arterial anomalies, coarctation of the aorta/cardiac defects, eye abnormalities, and sternal malformations), classified as a neuro-cutaneous syndrome, was initially identified by Frieden and colleagues in 1996, 3 This syndrome is observed in 2% of patients who have segmental hemangiomas on the cervicofacial distribution, particularly in the frontotemporal or maxillary/mandibular regions.
-This condition is associated with additional anomalies of PHACES Syndrome, including posterior fossa abnormalities, facial hemangiomas, arterial cerebrovascular anomalies, cardiac anomalies, coarctation, ocular anomalies, and sternal defects.^{4,5} The arteriopathy accompanying PHACES syndrome poses a significant concern in the treatment of patients with high-risk vascular anomalies who may require propranolol therapy.
+Infantile hemangiomas, occurring in 4-12% of infants, represent the most frequent benign tumors in this age group.^{1,2} PHACES syndrome (posterior fossa malformations, hemangioma, arterial anomalies, coarctation of the aorta/cardiac defects, eye abnormalities, and sternal malformations), classified as a neuro-cutaneous syndrome, was initially identified by Frieden and colleagues in 1996.3 This syndrome is observed in 2% of patients with segmental hemangiomas on the cervicofacial distribution, particularly in the frontotemporal or maxillary/mandibular regions.
+This condition is associated with various anomalies, including posterior fossa abnormalities, facial hemangiomas, arterial cerebrovascular anomalies, cardiac anomalies, coarctation, ocular anomalies, and sternal defects.^{4,5} The arteriopathy accompanying PHACES syndrome poses a significant concern in the treatment of patients with high-risk vascular anomalies who may require propranolol therapy.
 This arteriopathy carries the potential to initiate ischemic strokes, making it a primary focus in patient management.
 It is essential to exercise caution when considering propranolol therapy for individuals with high-risk vascular anomalies associated with PHACES syndrome, as there is a possibility that the use of propranolol could increase the risk of stroke in such cases.
 We describe the clinical and radiological characteristics of three patients with PHACES syndrome who exhibited cerebrovascular arteriopathy.
 Our focus is on the treatment challenges and clinical outcomes.
 The clincoradiological findings of the three cases are summarized in Table 1.